Streaming Naija: Squid Game Season 2 Review: The Harsh Reality Nigerians See Under Tinubu’s Economy

 The Front Man Hwang In-ho, aka (Lee Byung-hun) versus Seong Gi-hun (Lee Jung-jae) in Netflix’s “Squid Game” season two

-But here’s the thing—some people don’t even need to imagine it.
-If you’ve watched Squid Game Season 2, you’ve likely seen characters and scenarios that feel eerily familiar to real-life experiences, especially if you're living in Nigeria.
-Let’s quickly dive into the latest season of the Netflix’s dystopian masterpiece and uncover why it’s sparking conversations globally (and in Nigeria).
+But here is the thing, currently, most Nigerians don’t need to imagine these things, and if you’ve already watched the Squid Game Season 2, I bet you’ve likely seen these characters and scenes that feel so eerily familiar to real-life experiences, especially if you're living here in Nigeria.
+Now, let us quickly review this latest season of this Netflix’s dystopian masterpiece and see why it’s sparking conversations globally (especially in Nigeria).

 Who Is the Villain in Squid Game Season 2?